Final year students and graduates

-If you are in your final year at UWE, we are here to help and support you with your finances and help you to manage your money.
-The information below provides an overview of what happens with your student loan, council tax, bank accounts and other financial issues when you graduate.
+If you are in your final year at UWE Bristol, we are here to help and support you with your finances and help you to manage your money.
+The information below provides an overview of what happens with your student loan, Council Tax, bank accounts and other financial issues when you graduate.

-If you are earning more than the set threshold then repayments will be collected directly from your wages by the Revenue and Customs before you receive them.
+If you are earning more than the set threshold, repayments will be collected directly from your wages by HM Revenue and Customs before you receive them.
 The repayments are 9% of income over the threshold.
-So were your threshold £15,000, at £16,000 you will repay £7 per month and at £20,000 you will repay £40 per month.

 If you are living abroad next April, you will need to contact the SLC to arrange payments directly or complete a deferral form.
 A different threshold may apply if you work in a country outside the UK.

 The student council tax exemption ends on the last day of the last term of study.
 If your academic year started in September, your Council Tax exemption will end on the last day of June, or the last day of your placement.
 You should notify your local authority immediately and an amended bill will be issued.

 After your complete your studies and move out of student accommodation, the following council tax eligibility applies:

 - If just one of the tenants is a non-student, there will be a 75% Council Tax charge payable.